bonni208/Business_Ethics/Business_Ethics.md

 Recognizing cognitive dissonance and its impact in a business context is essential for effective decision-making, employee satisfaction, and maintaining a positive corporate culture.
 Acknowledging diverse perspectives on how cognitive dissonance is experienced and resolved can lead to more comprehensive strategies for managing it in the workplace.

-This lesson has delved into the definition and importance of ethics, emphasizing not taking things personally and placing the Imago Dei at the center of our interactions.
-We have learned that true growth lies in holding each other accountable for developing emotional intelligence, fostering an environment of empathy and understanding.
+This lesson has defined ethics and discussed its importance, emphasizing not taking things personally and placing the Imago Dei at the center of our engagement with other human beings.
+We explored how to develop emotional intelligence, foster an environment of empathy and understanding.
 Moreover, we have recognized the significance of separating feedback from identity, allowing us to grow without fear of judgment.
-Finally, our exploration has highlighted the critical need to be aware of cognitive dissonance, a powerful tool in aligning our actions with our ethical principles.
+Finally, we highlighted the critical need to be aware of cognitive dissonance, a powerful tool in aligning our actions with our ethical principles.
 As we reflect on these lessons, let us strive to embody these principles in our daily lives, creating a more compassionate and ethical world for ourselves and those around us.

 ###### ?
 01.02 - 01.05 | Review questions | EQ, seeking understanding, feedback, and cognitive dissonance